lachlan-eagling/Advent-Of-Code-Cookiecutter/README.md

 The next step is to implement the code to solve the challenge in the `part1()` & `part2()` functions in the corresponding days `day_{n}.py` file in the `.advent_of_code\challenges` directory.
 Output from the implemented solution will be written to file when the days challenges are executed in the `day_{n}.py` file.
 Answers are also output to the console so you they can be easily pasted into the Advent of Code website for validation.

+Challenges can be executed by simply running the days challenge file.
+E.g. run `python day_1.py` in the `challenges` directory.

 Now the answer is available unit tests can be executed against the correct solution to refactor solutions with confidence.

 ---------